Chia Seed Hype: Fact or Fiction?

 Source of Healthy Omega-3 Fatty Acids

-L.J: What Mike is saying is true, but in order to understand why chia is a beneficial source of omega-3 fatty acids, especially for vegetarians and vegans, let’s break it down and make it a little easier to grasp.
-There is more than one type of omega-3 fatty acid, and ideally we should be consuming all 3.
+L.J: What Mike is saying is true, but to understand why chia is a beneficial source of omega-3 fatty acids, especially for vegetarians and vegans, let’s break it down and make it a little easier to grasp.
+There is more than one type of omega-3 fatty acid, and ideally, we should be consuming all 3.

 (Type 1)DHA & (Type 2)EPA